SUBMIT YOUR INFO EARLY

 Remember – call entries are to be made between 6-10pm, (MB time) 10 days prior to the rodeo.
 Submit rodeo entries online 10-14 days prior to the rodeo.
 NO LATE ENTRIES WILL BE ACCEPTED AFTER 10pm.
 (MB time) Please note that call entry dates may change, so please watch the website, also this does not apply to Provincial Finals.
 Contact Dawn-Rae Gray below at:

-IMPORTANT: If you submit entries online you will recieve an email back with a confirmation number.
+IMPORTANT: If you submit entries online you will receive an email back with a confirmation number.
 If you do not receive this email and number you ARE NOT entered.
 If you decide to do a call entry, you will be given a confirmation number at the time of your call.
 Again, If you DO NOT receive a confirmation email then you ARE NOT entered and will have to call before the deadline.
-For call entry you can call (204) 845-2574
+For call entry you can call (204)-845-2574

 The wearing of helmets is optional for Bareback and Saddle Bronc riders while competing in their event(s) in Manitoba High School Rodeo.
 Athletic Protective Mouth Piece and Protective Riding Vests are required for Saddle Bronc and Bareback riders.
 Approved helmets, face masks, safety vests and mouth guards will be required for contestants in bull riding (both A & B bulls), Junior Steers Riding, and the Junior Saddle Bronc and Bareback Steer Riding events.
 All helpers, judges, arena workers, contractors, assistants or parents in the arena/chute areas are expected to follow dress code – western attire: long sleeved shirts, cowboy hats, cowboy boots, & trousers.

-Alcoholic beverages, illegal drugs, vaping, & tobacco products are prohibited at all High School Rodeo functions.
+Alcoholic beverages, illegal drugs, tobacco products are prohibited at all High School Rodeo functions.
 Students involved in High School Rodeo must have passing grades and good conduct in school.

 Students are responsible for their competitor/back number and it must be worn at all times once arriving at the host community and taken off after leaving host community.
 Full western attire (western trousers, long sleeved shirt, western boots and western hat) must be worn one (1) hour before rodeo time and one (1) hour after a rodeo in warm-up areas, arena and grandstand area.
 Western boots must be worn and “sneaker type sport shoes” are not acceptable footwear.
 No tobacco or alcohol advertising on shirts, hats, etc.